-- Rolex has more customers than it can serve and ADs can sell the professional watches to waiting for customers before even putting them in the display.
-Previously, the ADs put the watches in the display and they could stand there for weeks, months, or even years unsold.
+- Rolex has more customers than it can serve and ADs can sell professional watches to waiting customers before even putting them in the display window.
+Previously, the ADs put the watches on display and they could stand there for weeks, months, or even years unsold.

 - The sales of precious metal watches have increased dramatically.
 Have in mind that Rolex has a higher profit margin for precious metal timepieces, which makes them more inclined to want to sell these.